Secrets to Speaking Polish Like a Pole

-Arent van Nieukerken, Polish literature professor at the University of Amsterdam, said that for him it was not very difficult to learn the language since he already knew other Slavic languages.
+Arent van Nieukerken, a Polish literature professor at the University of Amsterdam, said that for him it was not very difficult to learn the language, since he already knew other Slavic languages.
 However, he acknowledges that the year he spent living in Poland meant a big improvement in his Polish proficiency.

 8. Be prepared for cultural differences

-When it comes to Latin-American Polish learners, Marcin Raiman, a language teacher at the Faculty of Polish Philology at the Universidade Federal do Paraná in Brazil, puts a special emphasis on teaching his students to be sensitive to cultural differences before they go to Poland.
+When it comes to Latin American Polish learners, Marcin Raiman, a language teacher at the Faculty of Polish Philology at the Universidade Federal do Paraná in Brazil, puts a special emphasis on teaching his students to be sensitive to cultural differences before they go to Poland.

 ‘Sometimes they think I am mad at them,’ he says.
 ‘I have to explain that we are just more serious, but that does not mean that I don’t want to joke with them.’
 Marcin considers the latter relevant in order to adapt to Polish society faster.

 Another point he raises is the need for a plan.
 He and Ania Rabzuk agree on the need to devise your own strategy.
 In order to learn the language, you need to have as much contact with it as possible.
 Helpful options include chatting online, watching movies, listening to the radio, attending courses about things you like, singing (even if you don’t understand), and keeping yourself motivated.

 Only you can evaluate the progress you have made.
 Sometimes, we are ready to express ourselves, and other times we feel that we’ve forgotten everything.
 Nevertheless, always keep in mind: trening czyni mistrza.

 And finally, if you actually start regularly putting a slice of cytryna in your tea, there’s no doubt that you are on the right track!